-3.4.1 Permission to make up an examination is a privilege granted by the course director/coordinator who retains the right to deny permission to make up an examination based on available evidence.
+3.4.1 Permission to make up an examination is a privilege granted by the Associate Dean of Curriculum who retains the right to deny permission to make up an examination based on available evidence.
+Permission to

-- 3.4.2 A student may be granted the privilege to take a makeup examination when the course director/coordinator determines the student has a valid reason for missing a scheduled examination. - 3.4.3 Requirements for being granted a makeup examination: - 3.4.3.1 If a student anticipates an absence, the student shall submit to the course director/coordinator, no later than two (2) working days before the examination date, a written (letter or OSU email) statement of the reason(s) for missing the examination and must request permission to take a makeup examination. - 3.4.3.2 A student missing an examination for an unanticipated reason must submit to the course director/coordinator a written (letter or OSU email) statement of reason(s) for missing the examination no later than twenty-four (24) hours after the examination and should request permission to make up the examination. - 3.4.3.3 The course director/coordinator may require a statement from the student's treating health care provider when a student requests permission to make up an examination due to illness. - 3.4.4 The course director/coordinator is solely responsible for determining whether the reason(s) is/are valid and shall notify the student of the decision in writing (letter or OSU email).
+- make up an examination will be communicated by the Associate Dean of Curriculum to the Course Director as soon as possible. - 3.4.2 A student may be granted the privilege to take a makeup examination when the Associate Dean of Curriculum determines the student has a valid reason for missing a scheduled examination. - 3.4.3 Requirements for being granted a makeup examination: - 3.4.3.1 If a student anticipates an absence, the student shall submit to the Associate Dean of Curriculum, no later than two (2) working days before the examination date, a written (letter or OSU email) statement of the reason(s) for missing the examination and must request permission to take a makeup examination. - 3.4.3.2 A student missing an examination for an unanticipated reason must submit to the Associate Dean of Curriculum a written (letter or OSU email) statement of reason(s) for missing the examination no later than twenty-four (24) hours after the examination and should request permission to make up the examination. - 3.4.3.3 The Associate Dean of Curriculum may require a statement from the student's treating health care provider when a student requests permission to make up an examination due to illness. - 3.4.4 The Associate Dean of Curriculum is solely responsible for determining whether the reason(s) is/are valid and shall notify the student of the decision in writing (letter or OSU email).
 If permission is granted, the time, date, and location of the makeup exam will be stated in the writing.
-If permission is denied, the reasons for the denial will be stated in the writing. - 3.4.5 The format and scheduling of the makeup examination will be the prerogative of the course director/coordinator.
+If permission is denied, the reasons for the denial will be stated in the writing. - 3.4.5 The scheduling of the makeup examination will be the prerogative of the Associate Dean of Curriculum.